-Professional learning can be categorized into two groups: individual and organizational.
-The Professional Learning Master Plan guides both types.
+Professional development can be categorized into two groups: individual and organizational.
+The Professional Development Master Plan guides both types.
 Individual outcomes are monitored at the activity level, annually, and the end of the certification cycle.
 Organizational outcomes are also monitored at the activity level, annually and through the strategic planning process which in our case is done every 5 years.
-At the activity level, educators are asked to reflect after each learning activity whether it be an activity they engaged on their own (Workshops, Graduate Courses, School Visits, Professional Reading, etc.) or whether it was a district organized activity (Teacher Workshop Day, Professional Learning Team Meetings, New Resource Training, Professional Reading Groups, etc.) Reflection on new learning is an integral part of the learning process and required for professional learning activities to be included in the renewal process.
-Annually the individual educator completes the Annual Individual Professional Learning Review.
-Organizational outcomes are reported in the Annual Pelham School District Success Profile.
-At the end of the certification cycle individual educators create a recertification packet which contains evidence that they have meet the requirements for recertification under one of the three options (see pages 13 and 14), and includes a detailed analysis of their Individual Professional Learning Plan goals.
+At the activity level, educators are asked to reflect after each activity whether it be an activity they engaged on their own (Workshops, Graduate Courses, School Visits, Professional Reading, etc.) or whether it was a district organized activity (Teacher Workshop Day, Professional Development Team Meetings, New Resource Training, Professional Reading Groups, etc.) Reflection on new learning is an integral part of the learning process and required for professional development activities to be included in the renewal process.
+Annually the individual educator completes the Annual Reflection on Goals.
+At the end of the certification cycle individual educators create a recertification packet which contains evidence that they have met the requirements for recertification under one of the three options and includes a detailed analysis of their Individual Professional Development Plan goals.

-Section 3 - Individual Professional Learning Plan
+Section 3 - Individual Professional Development Plan

-3.1 Developing the Individual Professional Learning Plan
+3.1 Developing the Individual Professional Development Plan

-Each educator will establish an Individual Professional Learning Plan that includes goals based on self-reflection, an analysis of student work, analysis of student achievement data, a review of formative and summative observations, and summative evaluation.
-The Individual Professional Learning Plan is a three-year plan.
-The process for developing and monitoring the Individual Professional Learning Plan is outlined here.
+Each educator will establish an Individual Professional Development Plan that includes goals based on self reflection, an analysis of student work, analysis of student achievement data, a review of formative and summative observations, and summative evaluation.
+The Individual Professional Development Plan is a three-year plan.
+The process for developing and monitoring the Individual Professional Development Plan is outlined here.